alifsemi/sdk-alif/doc/user_guide/source/building_application_binaries.rst

 -------------

 For details on how the toolchain selection is done, refer Zephyr's documentation: `Toolchain Selection`_.
-The application is run from ITCM and stored in MRAM.

 This section explains building Zephyr using the GCC toolchain.